Cart 0

 I’m overall very proud of what I’ve built with this business and the way it functions.
 I did make a few critical mistakes early on:

-• My pricing was too low starting out (started out at $749 / $999, now $899 / $1299).
+• My pricing was too low starting out (started out at $749 / $999, ended up at $899 / $1299).

 • I should have been a bit more selective when choosing my first few designers.